Today (October 29, 2014): Review of the Four Seasons Hotel Istanbul at the Bosphorus (Turkey).

 - The breakfast buffet (priced at 110 Turkish Lira per person) is truly sensational, filled with every imaginable fresh fruit, dozens of freshly baked breads and pastries, a large assortment of cold meats & cheeses, and many local specialties.

-- The hotel has a sister hotel in town, the Four Seasons Hotel Istanbul at Sultanahmet, a 15-minute cab ride away.
+- The property has a sister hotel in town, the Four Seasons Hotel Istanbul at Sultanahmet, a 15-minute cab ride away.
 Both hotels complement each other: the Four Seasons at Sultanahmet is characterized by compact elegance and a central location, while the Four Seasons at the Bosphorus compensates for its peripheral address with bags of breathing space and a killer view.

 CONS & THINGS TO KNOW